raspberrypilearning/lineup/en/step_8.md

 ```
 --- /task ---

-If you run the script now, then your sprite still overlaps with a stamp, but there should be a hole in your grid of stamps.
-If you look have your `x_positions`{:class="blockdata"} and `y_positions`{:class="blockdata"} list, then you'll also see that there is one coordinate position left.
+If you run the script now, you can see that your sprite still overlaps with a stamp and there is a hole in your grid.
+And in the `x_positions`{:class="blockdata"} and `y_positions`{:class="blockdata"} lists, there is one coordinate position left.

 --- task ---
-To finish off this part the game, you'll need to continue the **green flag** section of the scripts.
+To finish this part your game, go to the `when flag clicked`{:class="blockevents"} section of the scripts.

 ```blocks
 when flag clicked